infosoftas/info-subscription-doc/source/subscription/orders/orders.rst

 ..
 Important::

     |projectName| currently has no built in callback handling that can be utilized but it is on the roadmap.

+..
+ALL OF THIS IS NOT VISIBLE BECAUSE IT IS CONSIDERED A COMMENT - This is the initial description of the steps done when an order is completed, and should probably be looked at once the implementation is done.

+    #.
+Builds a custom package for the subscription and verifies the result is valid
+    #.
+Complete the transaction at the PSP to ensure that the agreement can be used
+    #.
+Creates a PaymentAgreement for the given payment card
+    #.
+Creates a subscription with the created PaymentAgreement as the payment method
+    #.
+Create a payment demand with the amount from the order and a due date which is the same as the subscription start

+    Following these steps another series of steps will be enacted by the billing engine

+    #.
+Create and Issue an Invoice for the Payment Demand
+    #.
+On the due date, initialize a payment/capture of the demand
+    #.
+Captures the demand amount on the payment card
+    #.
+Creates a payment representing the captured amount

+    These additional things happens asynchronous, so don't expect it all to be completed the second the order response is generated.
+    But it basically means you can direct the user to a payment/invoice overview and within a short time they will see their invoice and/or payment.